| |

 • Dill Pickles: Substitute with an equal amount of sweet pickles or ½ cup of your favorite pickle relish.

-• Ground Beef: Replace with ground turkey, chicken, or a plant-based ground meat alternative in the same amount.
+• Ground Beef: Replace with ground turkey, chicken, or sausage.

 • Milk: Use an equal amount of half-and-half (sometimes called blend).